freqtrade/freqtrade/docs/rest-api.md

 logs
 	Show latest logs.

         :param limit: Limits log messages to the last <limit> logs.
-No limit to get all the trades.
+No limit to get the entire log.

 pair_candles
 	Return live dataframe for <pair><timeframe>.